 Provider Relief Fund Reporting Requirements for Healthcare Providers

-If you’re a healthcare provider and received funding from the Provider Relief Fund, the deadline for reporting the use of funds to the Health Resources & Services Administration is March 31, 2022.
+Healthcare providers who received funding from the Provider Relief Fund must report the use of funds to the Health Resources & Services Administration according to a specific reporting schedule.

 Here’s what healthcare providers need to know.